 During monsoon season from Dec to Mar, the tides at Kalampunian Beach can turn really rough.
 Bad news to beach goers but exciting news to surfers.
 Tip of Borneo is now one of the hot spots for local and overseas surfers.

 I was told that there is a good scuba diving spot near the lighthouse.
 You may try to dive there.
 Who knows you would find an ancient ship wreck full of treasures?
 I’m not kidding..
 A shipwreck of a Chinese merchant vessel from Northern Song Dynasty (960-1127 A.D.) was discovered there, it’s the earliest maritime trade ship discovered in Malaysia.

 How to get there

 The Tip of Borneo is about 215 KM north of Kota Kinabalu city (see location map).
 You need to drive about 2.5 to 3 hours on a paved road (with a few small sections of gravel road) to reach there (via Kota Kinabalu → Tuaran → Kota Belud main road).
 Or you can charter a taxi (can take 3 or 4 passengers) for a return trip for about RM240 (≈USD73).
-Another option is shuttle pooling system.

 When you approach Kudat town, you will see many signage (note: some read “Tg.
 Simpang Mengayau” instead of “Tip of Borneo”) lead you to the Tip of Borneo.